ddsbook/blog/2014/drafts/keep-your-team-informed-with-slackr.md

 Title: Keep your team informed with "slackr"
-Date: 2014-09-05 07:07:52
+Date: 2014-09-05 08:30:52
 Category: blog
 Status: draft
 Tags: blog
 Slug: keep-your-team-informed-with-slackr
 Author: Bob Rudis (@hrbrmstr)

-[Karl Broman](http://twitter.com/kwbroman) did a spiffy job [summarizing a good number of the options](http://kbroman.wordpress.com/2014/09/03/notifications-from-r/) availble to R folk if they want to get notifications from R. You can also generate [OS X notifications](http://rud.is/b/2013/09/12/send-mac-os-notifications-from-r/) as well.
+[Karl Broman](http://twitter.com/kwbroman) did a spiffy job [summarizing a good number of the options](http://kbroman.wordpress.com/2014/09/03/notifications-from-r/) available to R folk if they want to get notifications from R. You can also generate [OS X notifications](http://rud.is/b/2013/09/12/send-mac-os-notifications-from-r/) as well.
 If you're using [Slack](https://slack.com/r/02j411cy-02jchz0q) for team coordination and communications, you've got a new option - [slackr](http://github.com/hrbrmstr/slackr) that also enables you go a bit deeper than just notifications, letting you push R output to the service for sharing results or observations.

 ### What is Slack?

-Slack (@[SlackHQ](http://titter.com/SlackHQ)) is a cloud-hosted, team messaging platform that lets you setup public & privte internal channels for various types of communications, incuding markdown, text, pictures, video, links and more.
+Slack (@[SlackHQ](http://titter.com/SlackHQ)) is a cloud-hosted, team messaging platform that lets you setup public & private internal channels for various types of communications, incuding markdown, text, pictures, video, links and more.
 They also offer connectivity with many outside services (e.g. github, twitter, etc.).
-The service is super-simple to setup, and there are desktop and mobile applications for most platforms (as well as the web interface).
+The service is painless to setup, and there are desktop and mobile applications for most platforms (as well as the web interface).
 It has the utility of e-mail, twitter and skype (and more) combined, and their [API](http://api.slack.com/) makes it possible to create your own integrations.

 While their full API affords more flexibility, they have simple "webhook"-type integrations that are more lightweight and make quick work out connecting to Slack.
 The `slackr` package takes advantage of the webook API to connect R with the service.
 To use it, you'll first need to [signup for the service](https://slack.com/r/02j411cy-02jchz0q) and get your teammates to join and then setup the webhook integration.